-The Environmental Health Department operates within the Community Services Division and is a member of the Amarillo Bi-City-County Health District.
+The Environmental Health Department operates within the Community Services Division and is a member of the Amarillo Area Public Health District.
 Environmental Health services are provided to the citizens of Amarillo and by cooperative agreement to the City of Canyon and Potter and Randall Counties.
 The services provided to Amarillo, Canyon, Potter and Randall Counties are fee-based.

 What is Environmental Health?